WCTE/TriggerConfig/README.md

 +-------+------------+-----------+---------------+-------+-------+------+------------------------+
 Enter level 1 logic index to add/modify: [cancel]
 ```
+There are 10 level 1 logic elements.
+They are referenced by their index (0-9).

 The invert inputs specify the input signals that are inverted before the logic operation.
 The delay and gate widths are applied prior to subsequent trigger logic (at level 2).